The Art of Building Innovation Teams in Your Business

 Give Your Innovation Team the Freedom to Fail

-they should allow for failure.
 An innovation team needs to be able to take risks and try out ideas that might not work.
 And some of those ideas won’t work.
 Some things are just fails, like spray-on hair for bald people or the Pontiac Aztek.
-Just make sure your team understands this and isn’t afraid to fail.
+Just make sure your team understands this and isn’t afraid to fail, by avoiding propagating a no-mistake culture.

 Recruit the Team